Skip to main content

 Sphaeridiotrema globulus is an intestinal parasite (trematode or fluke) less than 1 millimeter in length that can cause severe disease in some waterfowl, especially in diving ducks, swans, and, occasionally coots.

-The intermediate host for the parasite is the invasive faucet snail, Bithynia tentaculata.
+The intermediate host for the parasite is the invasive faucet snail, Bithynia tentaculata

 Clinical signs occur in less than 24 hours after consumption of the parasite.
 Hemorrhagic diarrhea is the common clinical syndrome in affected birds and there is high morbidity and mortality.